Coupled micro-resonators for second-order integrated nonlinear optics

 and where $H_2(2\omega)$ is the linear transfer function of the right microdisk for the SH field (see Fig. \ref{Fig1})

 For zinc-blende symmetry materials, the nonlinear coupling is characterized by

 where the effective phase mismatch $\widetilde{\Delta\beta}_{\pm}$ is defined as

+In standard nonlinear photonic devices, the effective index mismatch between the F and SH modes depends only on the material and modal dispersions.
+It is independent of the cavity length (or micro-resonator radius).
+On the contrary, the phase mismatch compensation offered by the $\overline{4}$ $\chi^{(2)}$ tensor symmetry, see (Eq. \ref{4bar}), as well as the maximal splitting of coupled resonators both scale with the free spectral range (FSR).
+Their cumulated effect thus requires small geometries to effectively cancel the effective index mismatch.
 We apply the previous model to the case of two identical coupled GaP microdisks grown along the $z=[001]$ crystallographic axis and embedded in air as described in Fig. \ref{Disks}.
 The disks are separated by an air gap $g$, their thickness is $H=136~\mathrm{nm}$ and their radius $R=2.7~\mu\mathrm{m}$.